-A shareholder of the Company (each a "Shareholder") may attend the Meeting in person or may be represented by one or more proxies provided each proxy is appointed to exercise rights attached to different shares.
-Completion and return of a form of proxy will not prevent a member from attending and voting at the Meeting in person should he/she wish to do so.
+A shareholder of the Company (each a "Shareholder") may attend the Meeting in person electronically or may be represented by one or more proxies provided each proxy is appointed to exercise rights attached to different shares.
+Completion and return of a form of proxy will not prevent a member from attending and voting at the Meeting electronically should he/she wish to do so.
+As set out in the Chairman's Letter, Shareholders are not permitted to attend the physical location of the Meeting due to the on-going COIVD-19 pandemic and national restrictions.